Annual Grant Cycle Criteria

 Potential applicants are strongly encouraged to contact the Community Impact Team with questions in order to facilitate a successful grant application process.

-• Be in good standing with New Mexico Secretary of State and Office of the Attorney General
+• Be in good standing with the New Mexico Secretary of State and New Mexico Department of Justice (formerly the Office of the Attorney General)

 • Please note: Organizations can ONLY apply for one field-of-interest in our annual grant cycle